Segvicky/continuous-integration-cake/README.md

 Creating EC2

-This can be done using the provision.yml file present in the ansible dir.It requires one to put your AWS credentials there.The specifics.yml file stated the region,AMI and instance type.The command to run the ansible playbook is as follows:
+This can be done using the provision.yml file present in the ansible dir.It requires one to put ones AWS credentials there.The specifics.yml file stated the region,AMI and instance type.The command to run the ansible playbook is as follows:

 $ sudo ansible-playbook provision.yml -i hosts -vv